longlife52/project_final3_long_lisa/README.md

 [Here's the project on the HTML5 Outliner.]()

 ## Resources
-To create the map, I followed [this Google Maps APIs tutorial.](https://developers.google.com/maps/documentation/javascript/adding-a-google-map)
+To create the map, I attempted to follow [this Google Maps APIs tutorial.](https://developers.google.com/maps/documentation/javascript/adding-a-google-map) After several glitches, I then opted for an iframe version.

+I used a jQuery plugin[called Drawer](http://git.blivesta.com/drawer/)to create the hamburger menu.

 []()

 ## Deductions